Key Takeaway

 Should I increase my semaglutide dose if I plateau?

 Possibly.
-If you are not yet at the maximum therapeutic dose (2.4 mg for weight loss), your provider may increase your dose.
-However, dose increases should be combined with dietary and exercise adjustments for best results.
+If you aren't yet at the maximum therapeutic dose (2.4 mg for weight loss), your provider may increase your dose.
+But dose increases should be combined with dietary and exercise adjustments for best results.
 Never change your dose without physician guidance.

 Is a 2-week stall on semaglutide a real plateau?